 I was expecting something grander, but the entrance was understated.
 I am sure the inside is pretty grand. :-)

 Once we walked around the square, we headed back to our hotel and then took an Uber to the start of the second part of our 11-day trip.

 A moving hotel on the Seine.
 The second part of our trip was an 8-day Viking River Cruise that started at Le Pec – a suburb outside of Paris.
 Our cruise was headed to Normandy and then back to Paris.

 Ed and I have been on a few ocean cruises aboard big ships.
 This was our first time taking a river cruise on what is called a Longship.

 We had a fabulous time, made new friends, business contacts for Ed, and saw many charming towns all the way up to the beaches of Normandy where the Allies landed during WWII.

-Stay tuned as I continue to share more about this part of our trip along the Seine.
+Stay tuned as I continue to share more about this part of our trip along the Seine on a Viking Cruise.

 If you look down on the water from where I am standing at the ruins of Chateau Gaillard, you can see the ship docked along the town of Les Andelyes.
 Ed and I walked up the hill, but it was the most we walked on this part of the trip.
 The ship or a tour bus took us everywhere we went.
 More soon…

 If you missed my first two Paris posts.
 You can find them here: